RMCollins175/idea-board/README.md

 I would have liked to spend more time on this but my time was limited.
 Here are some considerations and things I would have liked to do with more time:

-- with more time would have added more tests
+- with more time would have added more tests and ensure the current tests are more robust
 - add decent erorr states if local storage is not available
 - tried tailwind or some other styling framework or generally just improved the styling, maybe dark mode.